 Single-cell spatial landscapes of the lung tumour immune microenvironment

-Lung cancer is the leading cause of cancer-related deaths in Quebec and Canada, killing more individuals than breast, colon, and prostate cancers combined.
+Lung cancer is the leading cause of cancer-related deaths in Quebec and Canada, killing more individuals than prostate, colon and breast cancers combined.

 In a recent collaborative study, researchers at McGill University’s Rosalind and Morris Goodman Cancer Institute (GCI), Université Laval’s Institut universitaire de cardiologie et de pneumologie de Québec (IUCPQ) and the Research Institute of the McGill University Health Centre (RI-MUHC) profiled the cellular composition and spatial organization of the tumour immune microenvironment in over 475 lung cancer patient tumours using highly multiplex imaging technology.